Care for Your Pets

 Distemper-Hepatitis-Parainfluenza-Parvo (DHPP)

-All puppies need a series of vaccinations to help protect against potentially deadly diseases.
-The DHPP vaccine protects against the 4 most common diseases your puppy may come in contact with on a regular basis.
-We recommend vaccines every 3 weeks until your puppy is 16 weeks of age.
+All puppies and adult dogs need a series of vaccinations to help protect against potentially deadly diseases.
+The DHPP vaccine protects against the most common diseases your puppy may come in contact with on a regular basis.
+We recommend vaccines every 2-4 weeks until your puppy is at least 16 weeks of age.
 It is very important for puppies to receive their complete series of vaccinations to ensure their protection.
 Tri-annual vaccines are required to provide continual protection against these diseases.

 Rabies Vaccine

 Rabies is required by law in the state of Minnesota because Rabies is a disease that is capable of being transmitted to humans.
-We recommend that puppies receive their rabies vaccination as early as 12 weeks.
-This vaccination is given 2 consecutive years and then every 3 years.
+We recommend that puppies receive their rabies vaccination at 12 weeks.

 Bordetella (Kennel Cough Vaccine)

 Kennel cough is an upper respiratory virus or infection that is easily transmitted when your puppy is in a large group of dogs.
-Boarding, obedience classes, grooming, and dog shows are examples of high risk areas.
-If your puppy is going to be any of these situations, we highly recommend giving the Bordetella vaccine.
-Kennels and obedience facilities require bordetella be given every 6 months.
+Boarding, dog parks, doggy daycare, obedience classes, grooming, and dog shows are examples of high risk areas.
+If your dog is going to be any of these situations, we highly recommend giving the Bordetella vaccine.
+Kennels and most obedience facilities require bordetella be given every 6-12 months.

 Lyme Vaccine